 Bearer Tokens & Access Control

-As mentioned in the API Configuration topic, when enable_auth is set as true, Atlas automatically enables both the API Gateway Authorizer and the auth_tokens DynamoDB table.
+As mentioned in the API Configuration topic, when enable_auth is set as true, Atlas automatically creates the auth_tokens DynamoDB table and, if any private endpoint is present, it also enables the API Gateway Authorizer.

 auth_tokens